-You can provide funds to your spouse, common law partner, or adult children allowing them to make a contribution to their own TFSA (subject to their personal TFSA contribution limit).
-None of the income earned within their TFSA would be attributed back to you as source of the funds.
+Income-splitting – You can gift funds to your spouse/ common law partner (spouse/partner) or adult child to allow them to contribute to their own TFSA (subject to their personal TFSA contribution limit).
+Income earned within a spouse’s/partner’s or adult child`s TFSA will not be attributed back to you.